vipul0999/MultiMed-Fusion/README.md

 - Unit and integration testing using **PyTest**.
 - API testing using **Postman**.
 - Validation tests added for **redaction, filename generation, and data merging scripts**.
+- Database seeding verified using `mongoimport` with seed JSON files.
 - Test results stored under `/tests/reports/` for consistency.

 ---